longthjh/anonymous-web/README.md

 # anonymus-web
-* It's a tool that makes it easier than ever to stay anonymous on your website and access the deepweb.
+* It's a tool that makes it easier than ever to stay anonymous on your website and access the deepweb. ( support os packaget run apt )

 How to install this tools :